Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-09-10/kickoff-blog.md

 ## Let’s Get Started

 Now you know everything!
 We hope you are as excited as we are to dive into a full month of active learning and doing!
-Don't forget to [subscribe](https://azure.github.io/Cloud-Native/30-days-of-ia-2024/rss.xml) for updates in your favorite feed reader. **And, look out for our first Intelligent Apps blog on Monday, September 16!**
+Don't forget to [subscribe](https://azure.github.io/Cloud-Native/30-days-of-ia-2024/rss.xml) for updates in your favorite feed reader. **And, look out for our first Intelligent Apps blog.**